cardgdev/PFactoryAdventure-XD/README.md

 ## Encounter changes:

-- Wakkazoid no longer found in Safari Zone to make the static encounters more hype.
+- Wakkazoid no longer found in Safari Zone to make the static encounter more special.
-- Ideally removing all stone-evolution wild encounters to incentivize usage and training of their pre-evos.
-Will need to check the PF-Roaming-Red scaling encounter changes to see how feasible.

 ## Other changes: